 The VA is taking another step forward by increasing its focus on finding and treating hazardous VA toxic exposures among veterans.
 The department announced they are taking new measures to screen 3 million more veterans for toxic exposures who are enrolled with the VA but don't get medical care at a VA facility.

-According to VA Under Secretary for Health Dr. Shereef Elnahal, the VA is launching an "extensive outreach effort" to make sure that those 3 million veterans have a chance to be screened.
+According to VA Under Secretary for Health Dr. Shereef Elnahal, the department is launching an "extensive outreach effort" to make sure that those 3 million veterans have a chance to be screened.

 Up until this point, the VA has already screened 4.8 million veterans for toxic exposures.
 Among those screened, 40% have said they have at least one concern or experience with possibly being exposed.